yogyamodi/starter-blog/_notebooks/README.md

-# Auto-convert Jupyter Notebooks To Posts
+# Auto-convert Jupyter Notebooks To Posts (using Magic)

 [`fastpages`](https://github.com/fastai/fastpages) will automatically convert [Jupyter](https://jupyter.org/) Notebooks saved into this directory as blog posts!